Have you ever wondered how and when the pop-up toaster we know and love came from? Who invented it and why?

 Charles Strite was the first person to invent the pop-up toaster and his invention is one of the reasons why we can enjoy delicious toasty bread slices, muffins, bagels, etc. in our kitchens today.

 Charles Strite got annoyed with cafeterias serving burnt toasts.
-Toasters at the time were worked manually, where someone had to take out the bread slice once the beard slice when the toasting was done.
+Toasters at the time were worked manually, where someone had to take out the bread slice when the toasting was done.
+This resulted in unevenly toasted, or burnt bread.
 Strite’s invention made sure the bread was ejected from the toaster before it got burnt.

 Did Charles Strite Invent Anything Else?